inespart/next.js-ecommerce-store/README.md

 - Create a new file .env
 - Copy the environment variables from .env-example into .env
 - Replace the placeholders xxxxx with your username, password and name of database
+- Install dotenv-cli with `yarn global add dotenv-cli`
+- Run `yarn install` in your command line
 - Run the migrations with `yarn migrate up`
-- Start the server by running `psql postgres`
+- Start the server by running `yarn dev`

 ## Deploy on Heroku